cloudmesh-community/book/chapters/devops/puppet.md

 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

+* Select text-mode when prompted. `pe.conf` file will be opened

+* Change the console node related configuration parameters

+* Installation will begin after the file is saved and closed.

-#### Run Puppet on the infrastructure nodes
+#### Run Puppet on infrastructure nodes

 To complete a split installation, run Puppet on all infrastructure
 nodes in the order that they were installed.

-* Unpack the installation tarball:

-:o: illegal bullets

 ** Run Puppet on the master node.
 ** Run Puppet on the PuppetDB node.